Papaya-Voldemort/FishByte/README.md

 My ultimate goal for FishByte is to develop it into a full-fledged game with a graphical user interface (GUI).
 This text-based version is the first step in that journey, and I'm excited to continue building on it.

+## What's Next (June 24, 2025)

+With the core mechanics of the game in place, my next focus will be on populating the world with more content.
+I'll be filling out the `river.json`, `lake.json`, `shallow_ocean.json`, and `deep_ocean.json` files with unique fish for each location.
+Get ready for a whole new world of fishing!

 ## How to Play

 To play FishByte, you'll need to have Python and Git installed on your computer.
 Follow these steps to get started: